-During the period from the Listing Date to the date of this annual report, 1 meeting[s] of the Nomination Committee was held.
+For the year ended December 31, 2021, 1 meeting of the Nomination Committee was held.
 The attendance of each Nomination Committee member is set out in the table below:

-Name of Directors Attended/Eligible to attend
+Name of Directors Attended/ Eligible to attend

 Mr. Xu Chong 1/1

 Mr. Xu Xiangyang 1/1

 Mr. Li Ming 1/1

-The Nomination Committee has discussed and considered the nomination and appointment of Mr. Lin Yuqi to the Board as the executive Director and chief technological officer of the Company.
+The Nomination Committee has discussed and considered the nomination and appointment of Mr. Lin Yuqi to the Board as an executive Director, review the structure, size and composition of the Board and assessing the independence of independent non-executive Directors.